-Gordon Wade was born in Plymouth on 22nd July 1919 to Harry and Florida Wade, nee Ashton.
-He joined the RAF as an engineering apprentice in 1935 serving at RAF Halton.
+Gordon Wade was born in Plymouth on 22 July 1919 to Harry and Florida Wade (nee Ashton).
+He joined the Royal Air Force as an engineering apprentice in 1935 training at RAF Halton.

-It is probable that it was during his training at Halton that Gordon met his future wife Mary Joan Abraham (Bush) who was at that time living with her mother and Isaac Bush, her husband, in Thame.
-Gordon and Mary married in Cambridge in February 1942 and had one son, Marcus, born in Thame in 1942.
+It is probable that it was during his time at RAF Halton that Gordon met his future wife Mary Joan Abraham (Bush) who was at that time living with her mother and her husband Isaac Bush in Thame.
+Gordon and Mary married in Cambridge in February 1942 and had one son, Marcus, who was born in Thame in 1942.

-On completing his apprenticeship Gordon was posted as aircrew to 7 Squadron to be a flight engineer on Short Sterling bombers.
+On completing his apprenticeship Gordon was posted to 7 Squadron to be a flight engineer on Short Sterling bombers.
 The first Sterlings arrived at Oakington, Cambs in October 1940.
-Seven Sqn being the first unit in the RAF to operate large four engine aircraft.
+7 Sqn being the first unit in the RAF to operate large four engine bombers.

-Gordon is remembered on the war memorial in Thame, on an additional plaque placed there by his son Marcus in 1996.
+568514 Sergeant Gordon Wade, Royal Air Force, is buried in Durnbach Cemetery, Bad Tolz, Bayern, Germany.
+He is remembered on the war memorial in Thame, on an additional plaque placed there by his son Marcus in 1996.

 The Thame Remembers Cross was delivered to Durnbach War Cemetery, Bad Tolz, Bayern, Germany on 03rd December 2017 by Iain Biddle